cybercongress/foundation/thc.md

 Every rebase the price of the bonding curve is adjusted.

+UX:

+Amount of THC, OIL and ETH in cyberFoundation

+Price chart of the bonding curve

+=> Buy THC from cyberFoundation

 ## Liquid River

 THC holders defines how much liquidity incentives THC needs.
 They do it buy staking THC on LiquidityRatio - amount of tokens substructed from the Mountatin of Force every rebase:

 LiquidityRatio = SUM (Amount of staked tokens * Liquidity ration) / staked tokens

-Liquidity reward is split evently between stakers and liquidity providers.
-The idea is the following: the more LiquidityRatio is set by the consensus - the less percent of Liquidity rewards recieved by stakers.
-Doing so we ensure that stakeholders will tend to the equilibrium ration which will optimally incentiveze liquidity.
+Liquidity reward is split between stakers and liquidity providers.
+The idea is the following: the more LiquidityRatio is set by the consensus - the less percent of Liquidity rewards is being recieved by stakers.
+Doing so we ensure that stakeholders will tend to the equilibrium ratio which will optimally incentiveze liquidity.

 Staker rewards =

+UX:

+Share in the pool
+Liquidity rewards

+=> Add / Remove liquidity

 ## Deep sea